 *12 I 1953 Moskwa, †1 III 2011 Warszawa

-Ms. Shebanova's repertoire was commandingly broad, encompassing all musical periods and styles.
-She played the complete works of Chopin, Bach's complete Das wohltemperierte Klavier, Mozart’s piano sonatas, Mendelssohn’s Lieder ohne Worte, and many works by Beethoven, Schubert, Schumann, Liszt, Tchaikovsky, Brahms, Scriabin, Débussy, Ravel, Prokofiev, Rachmaninov and others.
+She boasted a wide-ranging repertoire, covering all eras and musical styles.
+She played all the works of Chopin, the complete Bach preludes and fugues (Das Wohltemperierte Klavier), all Mozart’s piano sonatas, all Mendelssohn’s Songs without Words and dozens of compositions by Beethoven, Schubert, Schumann, Liszt, Tchaikovsky, Brahms, Scriabin, Debussy, Ravel, Prokofiev, Rachmaninov and others.